syndesisio/syndesis/README.md

 A smoke test to verify you are ready to work is to add any content at the beginning of `src/app/app.component.html` and verify you see the modification in the main page of the application.

-If you are having issues with Minishift, you can also use `localhost:4200` to access the UI for quick development, but it will not use Minishift resources, so the app will not work properly.
+If you are having issues with Minishift, you can also use `https://0.0.0.0:4200/` to access the UI for quick development, but it will not use Minishift resources, so the app will not work properly.

 In a separate tab, you might want to run unit tests and lint checks as you code.
 See below for more information on how to do that.

-### Day-to-day developer workflow
+### Day-to-Day Workflow

 ```bash
 # Start up Minishift